Admission Requirements for the

 Admission will be based on scores from the Graduate Record Examination (verbal, quantitative, and analytical), academic transcripts from all undergraduate and graduate course work, letters of recommendation, a completed application form, and a personal interview.

 Only matriculated students in our program are permitted to enroll in the program's required 700-level courses.
 Once matriculated in the program, a student may proceed on a part-time basis, as long as reasonable progress is made toward the degree.
 (Students must enroll for six credits or more per semester.)
 Applicants will be considered for fall admission only.
 Completed applications should be received by April 1.
-An application can be obtained by calling (585) 395-5465 or (585) 395-2525, by e-mailing us at email@example.com, or click here to request one.
+You can apply of the graduate program in psychology online.
+For more information call (585) 395-5465 or (585) 395-2525, or email us at email@example.com.